TashfeenAhmed12/Capstone-Project-for-the-Google-Data-Analytics-Professional-Certificate/README.md

 # Google-Capstone-Project

 Excel will be used for the data cleaning process and for removing errors from data.
 R programming language will be used for analysis and visualization.
+Note: SQL, Tableau can be used for data manipulation and data visualization here as well, but using R all functions were performed.

 Bellabeat is a high-tech manufacturer of health-focused products.
 As a junior data analyst working with marketing analyst team at Bellabeat, I have been asked to focus on one of Bellabeat’s products and analyze smart device data to gain insight into how consumers are using their smart devices.
 I have performed analysis on data to give recommendations.